Welcome to WorkForce Funding at Bellingham Technical College.

 Are a Washington resident of at least one year

-Completed the FAFSA, which shows financial need
+Completed the FAFSA or WASFA, which shows financial need

 Are highly motivated and committed to your educational and career goals